nachocaru/xaprb.com/content/blog/2006-05-14-javascript-date-formatting-benchmarks.md

 ### Setup

 I ran these benchmarks on Firefox 1.5.0.2 on my home computer, a fairly new and powerful AMD64 machine running Gentoo GNU/Linux.
-I won't bother telling you all the hardware specs&#8230; that always makes my eyes glaze over.
+I won't bother telling you all the hardware specs... that always makes my eyes glaze over.

 I created a set of pages that do nothing but include the JavaScript files needed, and run 100,000 iterations of date-formatting.
 I closed my browser window between each test, and nothing else was running on my machine.
 I ran each test several times and averaged the results, rounding to four significant digits.